patricknoli/quiz-engine/README.md

 # React Quiz Engine

-This application is a simple Quiz Engine built with React and Typescript
+This application is a simple Quiz Engine built with React and Typescript.
+Read more about stack specifications and decisions [here](/docs/SPECIFICATIONS.MD)

 Author: Patrick Nicacio de Oliveira